python/cpython/Doc/c-api/typeobj.rst

    This field is inherited by subtypes.

-The next fields, up to and including :attr:`tp_weaklist`, only exist if the :const:`Py_TPFLAGS_HAVE_CLASS` flag bit is set.
+The next fields, up to and including :c:member:`~PyTypeObject.tp_weaklist`, only exist if the :const:`Py_TPFLAGS_HAVE_CLASS` flag bit is set.